okp4/data-selector/README.md

 ## Purpose

-This repository contains a service to truncate data files with a consistent set of standards across all okp4 python projects.
+This repository contains a tool to truncate data files with a consistent set of standards across all okp4 python projects.
 We are convinced that the quality of the code depends on clear and consistent coding conventions, with an automated enforcement (CI).

 This way, the template promotes: